 - Wonderful scenic aspect while driving to Gorkha village

 - Productive work with the association of locals

 On April 25, 2015, a massive 7.8 magnitude earthquake, also recognized as the Gorkha Earthquake, hit Nepal without caution.
 Killing 9,000 people and harming more than 23,000, it is the most awful natural disaster to happen in the country since 1934.
-Followed by a 7.3 magnitude earthquake on May 12, almost 400 after-shocks, and still counting, Nepal sustained a major setback caused by the loss of people and property.
-Rebuild Gorkha Trek is an opportunity for benevolent people to volunteer in the earthquake affected areas of Gorkha district including Barpak, the epicenter of 2015 Nepal Earthquake.
+The 7.3 magnitude earthquake on May 12 was followed by an almost 400 after-shocks and still counting.
+Therefore, Nepal sustained a major setback caused by the loss of people and property.
+Rebuild Gorkha is an opportunity for benevolent people to volunteer in the earthquake affected areas of Gorkha district including Barpak.
+The epicenter of 2015 Nepal Earthquake.

-Himalayan Summit Treks and Expedition supports and promotes all reconstruction projects taking place in Nepal, and one of those is the Rebuild Gorkha project.
+Himalayan Summit Treks and Expedition supports and promotes all reconstruction projects taking place in Nepal.
+One of those is the Rebuild Gorkha project.
 The people of Gorkha need your assistance, and we have planned a journey dedicated to supporting those enduring physical suffering and economic distress.
 Help people in need whilst experiencing the warm hospitality that Gorkha has to provide.